 - 1.9.1 No film refused classification by the British Board of Film Classification (BBFC) may be disseminated unless it has subsequently been classified or the BBFC has confirmed that it would not be rejected according to the standards currently operating.
-Also, no film cut as a condition of classification by the BBFC may be transmitted in a version which includes the cut material unless: - The BBFC has confirmed that the material was cut to allow the film to pass at a lower category; or - The BBFC has confirmed that the film would not be subject to compulsory cuts according to the standards currently operating. - 1.9.2 BBFC 18-rated films or their equivalent shall not be disseminated before the Watershed on any Media Service (except for pay per view Media Services), and even then they may be unsuitable for broadcast at that time. - 1.9.3 Premium subscription film services may disseminate up to BBFC 15-rated films or their equivalent, at any time of day provided that Mandatory Restricted Access is in place pre-2000 hrs and post 0530 hrs.
-In addition, those security systems which are in place to protect Persons Not Yet Adult shall be clearly explained to all subscribers.

-1.9.4 Pay per view Media Services may disseminate up to BBFC 18-rated films or their equivalent, at any time of day provided that Mandatory Restricted Access is in place pre-2100 hrs and post 0530 hrs.
+Also, no film cut as a condition of classification by the BBFC may be transmitted in a version which includes the cut material unless: - The BBFC has confirmed that the material was cut to allow the film to pass at a lower category; or - The BBFC has confirmed that the film would not be subject to compulsory cuts according to the standards currently operating. - 1.9.2 BBFC 18-rated films or their equivalent must not be disseminated before the Watershed on any Media Service (except for pay per view Media Services), and even then they may be unsuitable for broadcast at that time. - 1.9.3 Premium subscription film services may disseminate up to BBFC 15-rated films or their equivalent, at any time of day provided that Mandatory Restricted Access is in place pre-2000 hours and post 0530 hours.
+In addition, those security systems which are in place to protect persons not yet adult must be clearly explained to all subscribers. - 1.9.4 Pay per view Media Services may disseminate up to BBFC 18-rated films or their equivalent, at any time of day provided that mandatory restricted access is in place pre-2100 hours and post 0530 hours.